Bourgeois contact structures: tightness, fillability and applications: Introduction

 This implies, for instance, that whenever $\Sigma$ is a pair of pants (whose mapping class group is abelian) and $BO(\Sigma,\phi)$ is strongly fillable, then $\phi=\Id$.
 Note that whilst mapping class groups of higher genus surfaces are {\em perfect}, meaning that any element can be written as a product of commutators, this is not the case in the planar case.
 In fact, any non-trivial product of positive Dehn twists will \emph{not} lie in the commutator subgroup.
 This is because any product of positive Dehn twists gives a non-trivial positive braid after identifying all but one appropriately chosen boundary component to (marked) points, and positive braids survive in the abelianization of the mapping class group of the marked disk, which is infinite cyclic (cf.\ \cite[p.\ 252]{FM}).
 In particular, one can then deduce \Cref{cor:pos_dehn_twist_no_asph_fill} from \Cref{cor:commutator} via this observation.

-\textbf{Fillability in higher dimensions.} As a further consequence of \Cref{thm:homology_injection_page} we also obtain the following, which gives a plethora of weakly but not strongly fillable contact structures in arbitrary dimension. \begin{corintro} Let $OBD(\Sigma,\phi)$ be a $(2n-1)-$dimensional contact manifold, and $OBD(\Sigma_+,\phi_+)$ obtained by a single positive stabilization.
-Then, $BO(\Sigma_{+},\phi_{+})$ is not strongly symplectically fillable.
+\textbf{Fillability in higher dimensions.} As a further consequence of \Cref{thm:homology_injection_page} we also obtain the following, which gives a plethora of weakly but not strongly fillable contact structures in arbitrary dimension. \begin{corintro}[Stabilizations] Let $OBD(\Sigma,\phi)$ be a $(2n-1)-$dimensional contact manifold, and $OBD(\Sigma_+,\phi_+)$ obtained by a single positive stabilization.
+Then the Bourgeois manifold $BO(\Sigma_{+},\phi_{+})$ is not strongly symplectically fillable.
 In particular, if $OBD(\Sigma,\phi)$ is weakly fillable, then $BO(\Sigma_{+},\phi_{+})$ is weakly but not strongly fillable. \end{corintro} The fact that such manifolds are not subcritically Stein fillable was already observed in \cite[Corollary 1.4]{LMN} and hence the above can be viewed as a significant strengthening of this.
 Note that in \Cref{cor:high_dim_stab_not_fill} we use that the Bourgeois construction preserves weak fillability.
 As a consequence we obtain the first known examples of weakly but not strongly fillable contact structures in all dimensions.
-See \Cref{thm:bou_tau_high_dim} and \Cref{thm:BOfill} below for more concrete examples.